rgb-archive/spec/01-OpenSeals.md

 sample script above), and associate each of the read seals with specific seal type from the schema: this number corresponds to the seal type with the same index number withing schema data.

+Both `unseals` and `seals` must be serialised separately, in that order, so that the seal type for each unseal may be distinguished independently from each seal.
+In the case of root proofs, where no unseals are present, a single `0xFF` byte should be encoded, which terminates the decoder, returning an empty array.

 ##### State serialization

 State is serialized in form of variable-length byte array starting with `VarInt` length value.
 State can be only parsed